kojr1234/bain_ml_challenge_model/README.md

 ```$ pip install tox```

-With tox installed, you can go to the source directory (the same folder where tox.ini is located) and run
+With tox installed, you have to go to the source directory (the same folder where tox.ini is located) and run

 ```$ tox```